-One of the most popular life insurance policy types is level term insurance.
+One of the most popular life insurance policy types is level term cover.
 These policies will offer you protection in the event that you die within a certain set period, provided you have continued to pay into your policy during this time.
 The amount paid out will not change over the course of the policy term unlike with decreasing term insurance.

 What are the benefits of level term life insurance?